VR-on-Linux/VR-on-Linux/CONTRIBUTING.md

-Here's how you can help!
+Here is how you can help!

  * Anyone can:
    * Provide links to tests that people have posted elsewhere.